tuvo1106/aws-primer/certified_cloud_practitioner.md

 #### _Where does all this cloud computing run?_

-- 69 availabilty zones within 22 geographic regions
+- 69 availability zones within 22 geographic regions
 - AWS serves over a million active customers in more than 190 countries
 - Regions: physical location in the world with multiple Availability Zones
 - Availability Zones: one or more discrete data centers